xsyncio/sierra-dev/docs/installation.md

 # 📥 Installation Guide

-Get Sierra SDK up and running on your system in minutes.
+Get Sierra Dev up and running on your system in minutes.

 ## 🎯 Quick Installation